jaywreddy/spiderpig/lab_2/README.md

 ## Deliverables

 As always, we encourage you to make the objects you design.
 There is more oppurtunity for future innovation when you can look at a physical object in your hands.
 For this lab, the Jacobs material store isn't up yet, so I would reccomend making your objects out of corrugated cardboard.
-It's easy to cut an readily available.
+It's easy to cut and readily available.

 1. Rendering of slice-formed solid, and dxf of 2D layout
 2. Solution code for the 2D joinery compiler, including elaborator and joinery functions